 • Multi-sectioned cakes and Fault Line Cakes

-In the specific bakery of the catering world we also have novelties.
+In the specific pastries of the catering world we also have news.
 Wedding celebrations and other events will make a strong comeback as current restrictions are lifted and with them the demand for customized solutions.
 As consumers are looking for offers more personalized to their tastes, and the tastes of different people within a group may be different, a cake composed of several sections or with several parts (either in two halves or more), is a perfect solution that gives us the opportunity to include in the same cake sections or pieces for different tastes and dietary requirements.
 Another celebratory cake trend that is bursting onto the cake and cheesecake scene is the Fault Line Cake .
-A frosting-covered cake with one or more open lines that makes the cake batter visible and is filled with confetti, flowers, mini cookies or any other edible ornament.
+A frosting covered cake with one or more open lines that makes the cake batter visible and is filled with confetti, flowers, mini cookies or any other edible ornament.

-• Babka, the cake from the East
+• Babka, the cake that comes from the East

 • The “evasion” of island cakes

 Jelly cakes that look like tropical islands are the new trend in the pastry world.
 With all travel on hold due to Covid-19, some are looking for another way to satiate their wanderlust and what better way than through a sweet treat!
-The trend originated in a New Zealand bakery but has spread and become popular in bakeries around the world.
+The trend emerged in a New Zealand bakery but has spread and become popular in bakeries around the world.
 Very visual cakes made of gelatin dyed in blue and green tones where creativity is served: crumbled cookies or nuts as sand and marzipan or chocolate to model the details of shells and corals.

 • Veggie pastries and vegetable flavors

-New ingredients and techniques in professional bakery
+New ingredients and techniques in professional pastry making

 • Pandan, a new ingredient from Japan